al3xandr3/al3xandr3.github.io/_posts/2016-01-19-goverment-abtesting.md

 ---
-layout: post

 title: Government should do AB testing
 category: data
 tags:
   - data
   - idea
-intro: "Government should do AB testing"
+excerpt: "Government should do AB testing"
 ---

 ## Government should do AB testing